TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-05-keycloak-with-openldap-kubernetes.md

 permalink: '/keycloak-and-openldap-on-kubernetes'
 ---

-In this post we'll cover how - having installed Keycloak and OpenLDAP separately on Kubernetes - to link the two together so that Keycloak users OpenLDAP as it's primary store for user data.
+In this post we'll cover how - having installed Keycloak and OpenLDAP separately on Kubernetes - to link the two together so that Keycloak uses OpenLDAP as it's primary store for user data.

 This post is part of a series on single sign on for Kubernetes.